jeka-dev/jeka/docs/reference-guide/execution-engine-defclasspath.md

 !!! note
     By default, _jeka_ fetch dependencies from maven central (https://repo.maven.apache.org/maven2).

-    You can select another default repository by setting the `jeka.repos.download.url` options.
+    You can select another default repository by setting the `jeka.repos.download.url` property.
-    We recommend storing this value in your [USER DIR]/.jeka/options.properties file to be reused across projects.
+    We recommend storing this value in your [USER DIR]/.jeka/global.properties file to be reused across projects.

     For more details, see `JkRepoFromOptions` javadoc.